Frequently Asked Questions

 Is It True You Have An Emotional Support Animal On Staff?

 Yes, we do!
 His name is Biscuit, and he's currently in training to be a full-time therapy dog.
 If you like, you may request him to be present during your session, at no additional charge.
+Biscuit is also a hypoallergenic breed of dog, making him safe for those with pet allergies.

 Where Are You Located?

 The Columbia Center for EMDR Therapy is located at the red brick building at 710 N. Main St., Suite 7A, in beautiful historic downtown Columbia, Tennessee, just off the courthouse square.
 Our front entrance is located up the stairs on the left.
+Just look for the large white sun emblem.

 What Is Adjunct Therapy?